 Note: Keep in mind that we searched these flights all at once.
 In a typical Round the World scenario, the traveler would be booking flights as he or she went, and we all know how prices fluctuate, so use this only as a guide.
 We also only searched Kayak, so there could be better deals to be had on smaller, regional airlines that Kayak doesn’t cover.

-This option obviously provides the most flexibility in terms of dates because the traveler ultimately decides when he or she wants to book.
+This option obviously provides the most flexibility in terms of route and dates because the traveler ultimately decides when he or she wants to book.
 The main downfall is that if you wait too long, the price could go up dramatically.
 But on the flip side, you can also find last minute deals.

-Again, choosing this method gives you the ultimate flexibility in routes.
+Choosing this method gives you the ultimate flexibility in routes.
 But it pays to do some research before leaving.
 For example, getting from South America to Southeast Asia or Australasia can be complicated and expensive even when you do it on your own, so it pays to know ahead of time which routes/destinations may be pricey.